geertj/restful-api-design/intro.rst

-questions that you won't find in introductory texts, but that inevitably surface in the real world, such as whether or not resources should be described formally, how to create useful and automatic command-line interfaces, how to do polling, asynchronous and other non-standard type of requests, and how to deal with operations that have no good RESTful mapping.
+questions that you won't find in introductory texts, but that inevitably surface in the real world, such as whether or not resources should be described formally, how to create useful and automatic command-line interfaces, how to do polling, asynchronous and other non-standard types of requests, and how to deal with operations that have no good RESTful mapping.

 A beautiful RESTful API on the other hand is one that does not deviate from